jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 In short (details will follow in the implementation section), the assisted strategy allows users to specify the exact rendered [`desiredConfig` the MachineConfigPool](https://github.com/openshift/machine-config-operator/blob/5112d4f8e562a2b072106f0336aeab451341d7dc/docs/MachineConfigDaemon.md#coordinating-updates) should be advertising to the MachineConfigDaemon on nodes it is associated with.
-Like the `MaintenanceSchedule` strategy, it also exposes a `pausedUntil` property.
+Like the `MaintenanceSchedule` strategy, it also respects the `pausedUntil` field.

 #### Manual Strategy - MachineConfigPool
 Minimally, this strategy will be supported by MachineConfigPool.
 If and when the strategy is supported by other